themeblvd/theme-blvd-sliders/readme.txt

 = 1.2.4 =

+* Minor security fix.

 = 1.2.3 =

 * Fixed image alignment issues on “Standard” slider type that occurred from of previous update.

 = 1.2.2 =